cr/hx870/README.md

 `hxtool` works on *Linux*, *Mac OS*, and *Windows 10* (and probably older ones, too) and it has been extensively tested with the HX870 radio without any ill effects when used appropriately.

-The HX890 portion has only been tested sporadically, and be mindful of this disclaimer:
+The HX890 portion has only been tested sporadically, and be mindful of the disclaimer above.

-## Disclaimer

-> **It is very easy to completely screw up your radio with low-level tooling like this,**
-> **so BE EXTREMELY CAREFUL and get help from your geek friend if you're out of your depth.**
-> **The software probably contains mistakes that can permanently damage your radio.**
-> **Although it has been used a lot on my personal radio, I cannot guarantee**
-> **that it works on yours.
-Use it AT YOUR OWN RISK!**

 ## Config DAT file dump format